ckdals6089/The-Galaxy-of-the-Guardians/README.md

     * Node.js

 ### 2. Node.js
 #### Clone this project from GitHub, and install necessary modules by running the following command in the project directory.
-If you already installed below modules, you don't need to follow command
+If you already installed modules below, you don't need to follow command

 * install npm, typescript